Monday, November 5, 2012

 This weekend was so busy I spent little time in the historic area.
 However I did arrive early enough Friday morning to renew our season passes.
 Suddenly it was close to 11:30am and it was time to take the gorgeous drive down to B&T. Every night was busy with homework.
 I never got to bed before 2am.
 After taking a break for dinner and settling into the hotel, I'd look at the gown and wonder exactly where to begin.
 For some reason it's difficult for me to jump right back in to sewing after my entire environment has altered and time has past.
-Also part of the evening was spent trying to communicate with my husband via phone.
-For some reason our reception kept cutting out so we kept calling each other back until we finally gave up.

 By the end of class Sunday afternoon I had a nearly completed gown!
 Then I was off to the historic area to meet with the tailor for my appointment about my problematic stays.
 The mantua maker's expertise enabled me to wear them for the gown draping but now the tailor could give me his expertise in making necessary adjustments!
 After much deliberation and analysis, he gave me a plan with which I am quite pleased!
 Then he formally introduced me to his new apprentice tailor whom I already knew!